 Best wishes and thank you for your interest in the Future Scholars program!

 "Attending the NRPA conference gave me a real sense of the dynamism and energy of the people in our field, which was inspirational.
 I loved the opportunity to learn about different choices of PhD programs all in one place.
 Thank you for your confidence in my potential." -- Former Future Scholar

 "I didn’t know what to expect but it turned out to be one of the most significant turning points in my professional career.
 I met so many leaders in our field.
-The experience was a turning point professionally." -- Dana Kivel, Chair of the Department of Recreation, Parks and Tourism Administration at California State University, Sacramento and Board
+The experience was a turning point professionally." -- Dana Kivel, Former Chair of the Department of Recreation, Parks and Tourism Administration at California State University, Sacramento and Board